SafiraSari/snakes-and-ladder/README.md

 # snakes-and-ladder
-Snakes and Ladder game coded in Java.
+> Snakes and Ladder simulation game coded in Java.